HarkDev/sklearn.batching/README.md

-# sklearn.batching
+# sklearn.onsteroids
-A set of classes to implement batching on Scikit Learn's models, transformers, scalers that allow fit_partial.
+A set of classes to implement everyday's Data Scientists development work, into a set of libraries that implement the SciKitLearn API.
+This allows for implementing common actions into the a scikit learn's Pipeline

+Implements:
+* Batching
+* Feature Engineering techniques

 # Who is this for?